Data Products » Restricted Data » Application Overview » Part II

 The suggestions listed in this document are designed to assist potential users of the HRS restricted data in preparing their data protection plans.
 We realize that individual circumstances will vary and that researchers will have questions requiring more specific guidance.
 For additional help in preparing your data protection plan, review:

-- The Restricted Data Protection Plan Checklist
+- The Restricted Data Security Plan Checklist

 - The Restricted Data Environment: Issues Relating to Network-Connected Clients: Advice on how to use HRS restricted data in a public environment.